-In Louisiana, we’ve somehow ended up with the highest incarceration rate in the world but still struggle with public safety and recidivism.
-We’ve sent more and more nonviolent offenders to prison while at the same time cutting funding for effective prison alternatives, programs that reduce recidivism and services to support victims.
-Our spending on Corrections has ballooned to near $700 Million annually and our crime rates haven’t improved.
+In Louisiana, we somehow ended up with the highest incarceration rate in the world for several years, but still struggle with public safety and recidivism.
+We were in the habit of sending more and more nonviolent offenders to prison while at the same time cutting funding for effective prison alternatives, programs that reduce recidivism and services to support victims.
+Our spending on Corrections ballooned to nearly $700 Million annually and our crime rates weren’t improving.

-I have worked for almost a decade in the Legislature trying to improve our system.
-In 2015, I created the Criminal Justice Reinvestment Task Force to find solutions that make sense.
-We created an unprecedented, bipartisan coalition to get the job done-a wide range of Republicans, Democrats, Independents, business leaders, conservative groups, victim advocacy groups, sheriffs, district attorneys.
+In 2015, determined to find solutions that were evidence-based, I created the Criminal Justice Reinvestment Task Force.
+Through the Task Force, we built an unprecedented, bipartisan coalition to get criminal justice reform done-including a wide range of Republicans, Democrats, Independents, business leaders, conservative groups, victim advocacy groups, sheriffs, district attorneys.
 And the list goes on.
 We worked together, we gathered facts, and we came to informed conclusions that resulted in a final legislative package that finally passed.
 This was no easy task.
 Criminal justice reform is personal to everyone.
 It is personal to the families of those victimized and the families of those convicted.
-But because of the courage of the task force and my colleagues, we are on our way to a smarter and safer future.
+But because of the courage of the Task Force and my colleagues, it put us on the path to a smarter and safer future.

 The reforms we passed focused on:

 - Saving prison beds for those who pose a serious threat to society

 - Strengthening community supervision

 - Clearing barriers to reentry